 Chamberlain College of Nursing’s online Executive specialty track promotes the skills and knowledge essential to nurse leaders.

-Chamberlain’s curriculum prepares you to meet the American Organization of Nurse Executive’s (AONE) eligibility requirements to sit for the Nurse Executive Certification exam and American Nurses Credentialing Center’s (ANCC) Nurse Executive exam.
+Chamberlain’s Master of Science in Nursing degree program meets the master’s degree eligibility requirement to sit for the American Organization of Nurse Executive’s (AONE) Nurse Executive Certification exam and American Nurses Credentialing Center’s (ANCC) Nurse Executive exam.

 MSN & MBA Track Option